 Interfaith Works Earth Stewards committee is not active at this time, but here is some information on recent activity on this topic:

-“How Science and Art Explain the Carbon Cycle and Climate” is the August program by Olympia Fellowship of Reconciliation which is an affiliate member organization of Interfaith Works.
-It uses easily understandable science and visually explicit art to help us explore some interesting aspects of the climate crisis.
+“How Science and Art Explain the Carbon Cycle and Climate” was the August 2016 program by Olympia Fellowship of Reconciliation which is an affiliate member organization of Interfaith Works.
+It used easily understandable science and visually explicit art to help us explore some interesting aspects of the climate crisis.
 Glen Anderson of Olympia FOR interviewed Pat Boutin Wald, an educator, Richard Gammon, a scientist, and Heather Taylor Zimmerman, an artist, to explore this topic by interacting with each other.

 Watch it here: